AERD Care Digest

 Key Questions

-Tezepelumab (anti-TSLP) and depemokimab (anti-IL-5) show SNOT-22 gains, less surgery/steroids in CRSwNP.
-No AERD data yet; complements dupilumab (PI notes 48% asthma comorbidity overlap)—track biomarkers/registries/FeNO/eosinophils; GINA 2025/2026 reinforces Type 2 biologics for personalized care.
+Tezepelumab (anti-TSLP, Tezspire sales +495% to 340M roubles) and depemokimab (anti-IL-5) show SNOT-22 gains, less surgery/steroids in CRSwNP, market growth 6.2% on biologics demand.
+No AERD data yet; complements dupilumab (PI notes 48% asthma comorbidity overlap)—track biomarkers/registries/FeNO/eosinophils/GINA 2025/2026 for personalized care/access.

 Sources (2)